keiwsh/keiwsh/README.md

 ### Aspiring developer!
 Interest lie in various things such as music and perfumes! :white_heart:

-Working sporadically on small projects such as my GitHub's ReadMe!
+Working sporadically on small projects such as my GitHub's ReadMe or any local projects I scavenge on the Internet! :frog: